abyssDS/sfmlWiki/ProjectSfeMovie.md

 </table>

 ## <a name="requirements" />System requirements [ [Top] ](#top)
-sfeMovie is known to work fine on both Mac OS X and Windows, but is unstable on Linux.
+sfeMovie is known to work fine on Linux, Mac OS X and Windows.

 <table>
     <tr>